 Who gets diabetic retinopathy?

 Diabetic retinopathy develops gradually over many years.
 People with Type I diabetes, those requiring insulin to control their blood sugar, and patients with diabetes for many years are at an increased risk for developing retinal problems.
-Poor control of the blood glucose, pregnancy, uncontrolled high blood pressure, and smoking also aggravate diabetic retinopathy.
+Poor control of blood glucose, pregnancy, uncontrolled high blood pressure, and smoking also aggravate diabetic retinopathy.

 Approximately 50% of diabetics will develop some form of diabetic retinopathy.
 Diabetic retinopathy is the leading cause of vision loss and new-onset blindness in the United States in those 20 to 74 years of age, with new cases of blindness developing in 12,000 to 24,000 persons annually.
 Remarkably, much of this vision loss is preventable with more timely diagnosis and treatment.